Atger Museum Collection

 Images from the Atger Museum

-The collection
+The Collection

 History of the Collection

-The French collection is also characterized by the strong and deliberate presence of “several of our distinguished artists born in our southern cities”: Sébastien Bourdon from Montpellier, Charles Natoire from Nîmes (of whom the museum owns 67 drawings), and Pierre Puget from Marseille are just a few examples.
+The French collection is also characterized by the strong and deliberate presence of “several of our distinguished artists who hail from our southern cities”: Sébastien Bourdon from Montpellier, Charles Natoire from Nîmes (of whom the museum owns 67 drawings), and Pierre Puget from Marseille are just a few examples.

 Photo credits: University of Montpellier / SCDI Montpellier – Photography Department